jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 (endpoint-arguments)=
 ## Arguments
+TODO(Joan): Say that you can have doc and docs, for single Document and for batching.
+Also, separate tracing context into another subsection
 All Executor methods decorated by `@requests` need to follow the signature below to be usable as a microservice to be orchestrated either using {class}`~jina.Flow` or {class}`~jina.Deployment`.

 The `async` definition is optional.